Ari Nagel: Early life

 Ari Nagel was born to an Orthodox Jewish family in Monsey, New York, as the fifth of seven children.
 He spent his childhood in Monsey, attending school at Yeshiva of Spring Valley and Yeshiva Shaarei Torah, and later studied at St. John's University in New York City.
 Nagel received a large monetary settlement from a motorcycle accident and traveled around the world, after which he became irreligious.
 He also studied at the London School of Economics.
-After returning to New York, he became a professor at the City University of New York teaching mathematics and computer science.
+After returning to New York, he became a professor at the Kingsborough Community College of the City University of New York teaching mathematics and computer science.
 Nagel's first child was born in 2003 as a result of an unintended pregnancy.
 He married the mother but they maintained separate apartments.